-This command can modify passwords on a specific device, across all devices in a device group, or update what NCM knows of the device's password information.
-When using this command to modify passwords on a device or device group, the modification operation is a scheduled task.
+This command can modify passwords on a specific device, across all devices in a device group, or merely update what the system knows of the device's password information.
+When using this command to modify passwords on a device or device group, the modification operation is actually a scheduled task.